 Garden City is the bygone name of Bangalore, one of the fastest growing cities in India and in the world.
-In just a few decades, the city has been transforming from a cozy, exceptionally green city – famous for its parks and blooming alleys – into a vibrant mega city – famous for its IT industry and burning lakes.
+In just a few decades, the city has been transforming from a cozy, exceptionally green city – famous for its parks and blooming alleys – into a vibrant mega city – famous for its IT industry, shopping malls and burning lakes.
 Overpopulation, corruption and a lack of city planning drastically changed the city’s appearance and the life for its citizens.
 Massive construction sites have driven out vital water reservoirs and wetlands, causing drought, flooding and temperature increase.
 While the city is sprawling in all directions, it is losing its green heritage.

 Supported by Goethe-Institut Max Mueller Bhavan Bangalore